Goalt/personal-server/test/e2e/README.md

 3. **Status**: Checks the status of the Drone deployments
 4. **Clean**: Removes Drone resources from the cluster

+### Monitoring E2E Test

+Tests the complete lifecycle of the `monitoring` module:

+1. **Generate**: Creates Kubernetes configurations for Sentry monitoring (ServiceAccount, ClusterRole, ClusterRoleBinding, Secret, Deployment)
+2. **Apply**: Deploys Sentry Kubernetes monitoring to the cluster
+3. **Status**: Checks the status of all monitoring resources
+4. **Apply Idempotency**: Verifies that applying twice fails with appropriate error messages
+5. **Clean**: Removes all monitoring resources from the cluster (including cluster-wide resources)

 ## Prerequisites

 - Go 1.25.3 or later